oomuh570/ShopLifted/README.md

-# 🧵 Tailwind Threads
+# 🛍️ ShopLifted
 *A Single-Page Fashion Storefront built with HTML, Tailwind CSS, and JavaScript.*

 ---

 ## 📖 Project Overview
-**Tailwind Threads** is a fully responsive **Single-Page Application (SPA)** that enables users to browse fashion products, view product details, and manage a persistent shopping cart — all within one HTML page.
+**ShopLifted** is a fully responsive **Single-Page Application (SPA)** that enables users to browse fashion products, view product details, and manage a persistent shopping cart — all within one HTML page.
 This project was developed as part of **COMP 3612 (Assignment 2)** to demonstrate front-end programming, design, and documentation skills.

 The app emphasizes: